brandoamplification/brandoamplification.github.io/about/index.markdown

 ---
-layout: default
+layout: about
-title: About | James Andersen
+title: About | Brando Amplification
 ---

 About | Brando Amplification
 =========